scassar/IBM-Data-Science/README.md

 It also includes other projects and files throughout the later weeks of the course.

-Great course and for those interested, you can access the course below at the following link:
+Fantastic course and for those interested, you can access the course below at the following link:

 [Data Science Course](https://www.coursera.org/professional-certificates/ibm-data-science)